What Are Crypto Trading Bots?

-When placing large volumes of orders over a short time span, it becomes possible to rack up profits by squeezing out small gains on each trade.
-Of course, losses could quickly mount as well.
+A crypto trading bot may be profitable when used carefully and under the right circumstances.
+When placing large volumes of orders over a short time span, it is possible to rack up profits by squeezing out small gains on each trade.
+Of course, losses could mount quickly as well.

 How to Choose a Crypto Trading Bot

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE